astralhardik/FreeRTOS-Based-Line-Follower-Robot-with-Obstacle-Avoidance-STM32F446RE-/README.md

 ## Project Overview

-This project implements a fully autonomous Line Follower Robot with Obstacle Avoidance, built using FreeRTOS on the STM32F446RE microcontroller [web:5].
-The robot tracks a black line using a 5-IR sensor array, performs PID-based steering, and automatically detects and avoids obstacles using an HC-SR04 ultrasonic sensor [web:10].
+This project implements a fully autonomous Line Follower Robot with Obstacle Avoidance, built using FreeRTOS on the STM32F446RE microcontroller.
+The robot tracks a black line using a 5-IR sensor array, performs PID-based steering, and automatically detects and avoids obstacles using an HC-SR04 ultrasonic sensor.
 The system uses multiple real-time tasks, inter-task communication via queues, and hardware PWM motor control for smooth navigation.

 ## Key Features